 Key practices that reduce last-minute risk:

-Tip: Set a calendar reminder at the five-month mark after year-end.
-This gives you a full month of buffer before the approval deadline and two months before the filing cap.
+A calendar reminder at the five-month mark after year-end leaves a full month of buffer before the approval deadline and two months before the filing cap.

 Related service